Orthodontics in Southgate, North London

 Dr Christina Evaghoras

-Dr Christina Evaghoras was educated locally before studying dentistry at Guy's Hospital.
+Christina has been our Orthodontist for over ten years.
+She grew up and was educated locally before studying dentistry at Guy's Hospital.
 Christina qualified as a dentist in 1997.
-In the year that followed she worked at Guy's gaining further experience in maxillofacial surgery, children's dentistry and oral Medicine.
-A year in general practice was then followed by further experience in surgery and orthodontics.
+In the year that followed she worked at Guy's gaining further experience in Maxillofacial surgery, Children's dentistry and Oral Medicine.
+A year in general practice was then followed by further experience in head and neck surgery and orthodontics.

 Christina's passion for orthodontics earned her a place on the specialist training course at Guy's Hospital.
 She completed her Masters in Orthodontics from the University of London in 2003, and in 2004 gained the Membership in Orthodontics from the Royal College of Surgeons of England.
-Since then Christina has worked in specialist practice, providing orthodontic care to both children and adults.
+Since then, Christina has worked in specialist practice, providing orthodontic care to thousands of children and adults.
 A number of years working with children with special needs and anxiety in a dedicated clinic have further enhanced her skills.

 Christina aims to provide the best results for her patients, whether their problems are simple or complex.
-Adults and children alike are treated with up to date, evidence based orthodontics, including "invisible" or ceramic braces when appropriate.
+Adults and children alike are treated with up to date, evidence-based orthodontics, with each case receiving bespoke care to suit both the patient and their teeth.

 Welcome to Our Practice!